YoannCHB/Break/README.md

 Break allows you to easily create any type of request to a server.
 But not only !
 It automatically corrects the urls in case of problems and will come to define itself automatically: the url, the type of request and the type of send.
 Break also allows response backup as well as a responseJSON if possible.
 Finally, it automatically detects and manages any type of error and sends it back to you in case of problems!
 * We can say that Break fully manages your requests and any type of response from the server.

+## What is new in v1 ?

+* New support: Port
+* New Command: element.correctURL, element.listen
+* New auto: support document.location.href
+* Bug setting
+* Readme update

 # Support - XMLHttpRequest:
 * Send
 * POST